 Macroscelidea (Elephant Shrew)

 The order of Macroscelidea is made up of a single family of the elephant shrew.
-There are around twenty species which can be found in Northern Africa and also Sub-Saharan Africa.
+There are around twenty species that can be found in Northern Africa and also Sub-Saharan Africa.

-They are small creatures, usually mouse size but can range up to the size of a small squirrel.
+They are small creatures, usually mouse size but can range up to a small squirrel’s size.

 Named after their larger counterparts, elephant shrews have a trunk-like snout.
 They use this to twist around to look for food.
 They also have scaly tails and long legs, which they use to jump from one place to another.

 They are one of the fastest mammals for their size, with speeds reaching 28.8 kmph (17.9 mph.)